michaelnordmeyer/jekyll-theme-nixer/README.md

 Make sure that this is the only `remote_theme:` in `_config.yml`, and that there are no other `theme:`.

-Finally, add `jekyll-remote-theme` to your plugin section in `_config.yml` as well.

-## Sitemap.xml
+## Styled Sitemap.xml

-A `sitemap.xml` is already included in the theme and doesn't need a dependency to the `jekyll-sitemap` plugin.
-For a standard Jekyll installation, it works out-of-the-box if this files is copied to the Jekyll directory.
+A `sitemap.xsl` is included in the theme to style the `sitemap.xml` while being displayed in the browser.
+For a standard Jekyll installation, they work out-of-the-box if both files are copied to the Jekyll directory.

-If hosted with the Github pages plugin, this plugin is already included and will automatically be used instead.
-To overwrite this, the file has to be copied manually from the theme's repository root to the site's repository root.